stabjana/first_restServer/README.md

 ## UI

 4. you can run this program also in your browser with the provided UI: just drag and drop the html file inside the folder: restTester to your browserwindow and put in the endpoint: "computers"

+## Implementing also frontend

+with Node. js Fetch API

+to be able to make API requests and responses on the server